 Programs for Clergy & Laity

-Duke Divinity School hosts a number of training programs, conferences, and workshops to help new and experienced clergy and laity grow in their vocations, including Full Connection seminars, the Institute of Preaching, and Study Leave for Ministry Professionals.
-See UMC Training Programs and Clergy/Laity Training & Programs.
+Duke Divinity School hosts a number of training programs, conferences, and workshops to help new and experienced clergy and laity grow in their vocations, including Convocation & Pastors' School, Convocation on the Rural Church, and Study Leave for Ministry Professionals.
+See our continuing education programs.